PiggyAwesome/useless/README.md

-Yo mamma so fat, it takes her two trips to haul ass
+Yo mamma so fat when she walked across the street, someone said,"Hey, the wooly mammoths are back!!"